rancher/rancher-docs/versioned_docs/version-2.7/integrations-in-rancher/cloud-marketplace/aws-marketplace-payg-integration/installing-rancher-prime.md

   :::

   The Rancher hostname must be resolvable by a public DNS.
 For more details, please refer to the [Prerequisites](prerequisites.md) section.
-For example, if the DNS name is rancher.my.org, `$HOST_NAME`=`rancher.my.org`.
+For example, if the DNS name is `rancher.my.org`, then replace `$HOST_NAME` with `rancher.my.org` when running the `helm install` command.

   ```shell
   helm install -n cattle-rancher-csp-deployer-system rancher-cloud --create-namespace \